 Nightmare quieted as he pondered where Tira should wait for her prey.
 "Hmm...there is the remnants of a place known as the Ling-Sheng Su temple.
 It was destroyed by the Evil Seed, but there is little doubt that this soul will investigate that place.
 Soul Edge is sure of it; whatever being possesses this soul is attempting to locate the power of Soul Edge, and will investigate places where its power lingers.
 You must find this temple, and wait for this soul to arrive.
 Find out who or what it is."

-Tira thought Nightmare had calmed just enough to ask a question, and she needed to clarify this anyway; "Find out?
+Thinking that Nightmare had calmed just enough to ask a question, Tira tried to clarify her exact objective "Find out?
 You mean...I shouldn't kill it?
 Just leave it alone?"

 Nightmare's crimson eyes flared for a moment, and Tira was sure she had just angered him again, but then he returned to normal and answered Tira in a surprisingly tender tone.
 "No. It is too powerful, and will kill you if you fight it.
 I do not wish for you to die, and would prefer it if you return to my side once your mission is complete."

-Tira's heart skipped a beat as she heard these words.
+Tira's heart skipped a beat as she heard these most unexpected words from Nightmare.
+Even her dark side was smitten.
 Nightmare was worried about her?
-Her master...cared about her?
-The joy that filled her then was incredible; it reminded her of the days she spent with her teacher in the Birds of Passage, the woman who had cared for her so much.
+Her master actually cared about her?
+The joy that filled her at the thought of it was incredible; it reminded her of the days she had spent with her teacher in the Birds of Passage, the woman who had cared for her so much.
 The only person Tira knew had ever truly loved her.

-She replied to Nightmare enthusiastically, "Of course, Master!
+Enthralled with the idea of being not only needed but truly wanted by the being she served so faithfully, Tira replied to Nightmare with utmost enthusiasm.
+"Of course, Master!
 I'll leave right away, and do what you command, so I can come back and serve you forever!"

 Nightmare watched as Tira finished her response and then gleefully bounded away to grab Eiserne Drossel from her room before he even finished speaking.
 No matter; she had the gist of what he had commanded her to do, and he knew that the most reliable of his servants would get it done.